What Short-Term Disability Covers: Qualifying Conditions

 Maternity Leave

-Short-term disability covers maternity leave as a qualifying illness when the coverage begins before conception.
-Mothers can frequently file claims under three sets of circumstances.
+Short-term disability covers maternity leave as a qualifying illness when coverage begins before conception.
+Mothers can frequently file claims under three circumstances.

 1. Medical complications of pregnancy before birth